 These results are relevant to the existing condition, which indicates the importance and necessity of information on safety equipment storage for boat passengers.
-As stated by Shiwakoti et al. (2016), the structure of a complex transportation system and passenger unawareness of the environment, as well as the availability of assistance to find ways or guidance in an emergency, are very important and need to be paid attention to, especially for the evacuation process 16 or them, the information and devices to find ways, such as evacuation maps, exit signs, emergency alarms, and short directions to the assembly point, can posi 16 ly influence their route selection behavior and the process of passenger evacuation, based on the opinion of Chang and Liao (2009) and Hystad et al. (2016), the familiarization of passengers with the ship's environment affects their safety awareness, which can positively affect passenger behavior and behavior show knowledge about passenger safety.
-The performance that has yet to align with the passenger expectation is the availability of safety equipment use instructions.
+As stated by Shiwakoti et al. (2016), the structure of a complex transportation system and passenger unawareness of the environment, as well as the availability of assistance to find ways or guidance in an emergency, are very important and need to be paid attention to, especially for the evacuation process.
+For them, the information and devices to find ways, such as evacuation maps, exit signs, emergency alarms, and short directions to the assembly point, can positively influence their route selection behavior and the process of passenger evacuation.
+In addition, based on the opinion of Chang and Liao (2009) and Hystad et al. (2016), the familiarization of passengers with the ship's environment affects their safety awareness, which can positively affect passenger expectation is the availability of safety equipment use instructions.
 Baker (2013) explains the importance of providing safety equipment use instructions with the phenomenal cases of 'The Titanic' and a cruise ship in West Karibia, Central America, which not only has no lifeboats in the sufficient training in loading and lowering the available lifeboats.
-Majid et al. (2022) also prove a significant direct effect of safety risk management on passenger safety performance.
+Majid et al. (2020) also prove a significant direct effect of safety risk management on passenger safety performance.
 Wahyuni et al. (2020) the importance of improving the quality of the fleet where durability, fleet cleanliness, and safety facilities are expected to provide high safety guarantees.

 Information on Weather conditions becomes the third matter considered necessary by the respondents.
 With such information and knowledge, passengers are prepared for an emergency due to the weather.
 The National Committee on Transportation Safety in Indonesia's findings explains that weather conditions' impact on passenger safety cannot be denied.
 The accident rate is proof.
 The sanction given to Sea Flyte in 2018 is explained where the process of ship departure was not accompanied by an accurate weather forecast, especially rainfall rate, the strength and direction of the wind, as well as the duration of bad weather.
 Then, when the accident occurred, there was no accurate weather forecast (KNKT, 2020).
-This indicates that all the Musi River riverboats have safety enough the Mountain of the human factor presented in this research can contribute to maritime safety performance (Hetherington et al., 2006; Saluy et al., 2021)
+This indicates that all the Musi River riverboats have safety equipment.
+However, only some boat operators and service users understand how to use the available safety equipment.
+The monitoring and modifying of the human factor presented in this research can contribute to maritime safety performance (Hetherington et al., 2006; Saluy et al., 2021)

 The dimensions included in quadrant one or prioritized to be improved immediately are those related to safety equipment storage, the availability of safety equipment use instructions, and information on weather conditions.
 The dimensions included in quadrant two or to be maintained are those related to the availability of an emergency exit for evacuation, the material condition of the ship hull, plimsoll implementation, and the availability of a ship crash resistance system (Ricardianto et al., 2022).
-Those included in quadrant three or having low priorities to 30 improved immediately are related to the expertise in ship operation, seafarers' compliance with regulations, seafarers' ability to respond to emergencies, and ship condition checking before departure.
-The dimensions included in quadrant four or which tend to be excessive are those related to the availability and sufficiency of life jackets, the availability and sufficiency of fire extinguishers, the availability and sufficiency of medical equipment, starboard hull lighting and left hull lighting, surround lighting, and sound signal in the form of a horn.
+Those included in quadrant three or having low priorities to be improved immediately are related to the expertise in ship operation, seafarers' compliance with regulations, seafarers' ability to respond to emergencies, and ship condition checking before departure.
+The dimensions included in quadrant four or which tend to be excessive are those related to the availability and sufficiency of life jackets, the availability and sufficiency of lifebuoys, the availability and sufficiency of fire extinguishers, the availability and sufficiency of medical equipment, starboard hull lighting and left hull lighting, surround lighting, and sound signal in the form of a horn.
 The results of this research show positive and significant influences on completing safety equipment for ship safety (Setiawan & Susanto, 2019).